somesocks/express-cloudinary/README.md

 # express-cloudinary
-A simple middleware for using cloudinary vis express
+A simple middleware for using Cloudinary via express